Colorado State University: Student media

 The Rocky Mountain Collegian is CSU's student-run daily newspaper.
 The paper has a fully functional website and a mobile application, and students have complete control over editorial decisions.
 The paper was founded in 1891, and was a weekly publication by the 1930s.
 During the 1940s and 1950s, the paper earned disrepute in the local community for its unpopular support of women's rights and anti-racism stance.
 By the 1970s, the Collegian was consistently publishing daily.
 Editorial quality and financial support have varied over the years, at times rising among elite college newspapers and at others struggling to publish.
 During the 1990s, the paper was twice selected as one of the top 12 daily student papers in the country.
 In late 2007, the Collegian published a staff article that incited national debate about free speech.
 The article read, in its entirety, "Taser This...Fuck Bush."
-This event, as well as President Penley's considerations of "partnering" out the Collegian by Gannett in January 2008, lead to proposals in making CSU's student media, including the Rocky Mountain Collegian, a not-for-profit organization independent from the university.
-This resulted in the entirety of CSU Student Media to separate from the university to operate under an independent company, the Rocky Mountain Student Media Corporation.
+This event, as well as President Penley's considerations of "partnering" out the Collegian by Gannett in January 2008, led to proposals in making CSU's student media, including the Rocky Mountain Collegian, a not-for-profit organization independent from the university.
+This resulted in the entirety of CSU Student Media separating from the university to operate under an independent company, the Rocky Mountain Student Media Corporation.

-KCSU is Colorado State's student run station, with a format focusing on alternative and college rock music, including indie rock, punk, hip-hop and electronic music.
-News, sports and weather updates along with talk programs and specialty shows round out the programming schedule.
+KCSU is Colorado State's student-run station, with a format focusing on alternative and college rock music, including indie rock, punk, hip-hop, and electronic music.
+News, sports, and weather updates along with talk programs and specialty shows round out the programming schedule.
 Broadcasting at 10,000 watts, KCSU is among the larger college stations in the country, reaching approximately 250,000 listeners.